javers/javers.github.io/documentation/repository-examples/index.md

 Let’s see how to query for changes.

 ### Querying for Entity changes by instance Id
-This query selects changes done on concrete Entity instance.
+This query selects changes done on concrete [Entity](/documentation/domain-configuration/#entity) instance.
-Query accepts two parameters:
+Query accepts three parameters:

 * `Object localId` &mdash; required instance Id,
-* `Class entityClass`.
+* `Class entityClass` &mdash; required Entity class,
+* `String propertyName` &mdash; optional, selects only changes on given property.

 Here is the Groovy snippet, to change it to Java just add semicolons and switch defs to types.